 Student Services Manager

 Dorrie Higbee joined the Center in May 2009.
 She and her family moved to Maine from Colorado in 2004 to build their home by the sea.
 Dorrie brings a flare for logistics coordinating and several years of business and personnel management experience to the organization.
-She holds a B.A. from St. Bonaventure University in New York and enjoys boating, horseback riding, long walks, short fiction, and quality time with family and friends.
+She holds a B.A. from St. Bonaventure University in New York.

 Assistant Facilities Manager